demisto/vscode-extension/README.md

 * You can also run the commands directry from the explorer menu:
 ![sidebar](documentation/changelog/0.0.3/sidebar.png)

+NOTE: You have to run the commands from a content-like repository, i.e. */content/packs/* .

 ## Configurations

 ### Local Environment (LINUX or MacOS)